1. Home

 Cross

-• Travelling against FCDO advice: If you trvel to your destination against warnings given by the Foreign, Commonwealth and Development Office (FCDO) your insurance won't cover you.
+• Travelling against FCDO advice: If the Foreign, Commonwealth and Development Office (FCDO) advises against travel to a destination and you go anyway, you won’t be covered.

 Explore other types of travel insurance